Skip to main content

 Now, ready to reenact Stand By Me?
 Good!
 (But remember, avoid walking on the tracks, please!).

-Between the 82km and 83km mark there are a set of ruins, sitting to the right of the tracks, that you can visit.
-We think they are called Tarapunga, and usually has an official member of staff sitting outside.
+Between the 82 km and 83 km mark there is a set of ruins, sitting to the right of the tracks, that you can visit.
+We think they are called Tarapunga and usually have an official member of staff sitting outside.
 He will invite you to come check them out and it’s free to view.

 Hidden ruins along the route…

 Moving on, mind your step as you adapt to walking on loose stones and gravel.
-It’s really important that you don’t injury yourself.
+It’s really important that you don’t injure yourself.
 So please be careful!

 There is plenty of room to safely walk on either side of the tracks.
-Although we’d would never encourage anyone to walk on the tracks, at times we do recommend crossing sides.
-We found that if where we were walking became too narrow or was too close to the cliffside leading down to the below river, we swapped over to walk on the side that has more room.
+Although we’d never encourage anyone to walk on the tracks, at times we do recommend crossing sides.
+We found that if where we were walking became too narrow or was too close to the cliffside leading down to the river below, we swapped over to walk on the side that had more room.
 This is so you can safely stop and move out of the way when a train passes.

 The hike itself is full of sheer beauty.
-To the right are towering mountains, farmlands, homes and to the left is crystal clear flushing water from the Urubamba river.
+To the right are towering mountains, farmlands, and homes and to the left is crystal clear flushing water from the Urubamba River.

-Train drivers happily waved as they past us so honestly don’t fret too much.
-At one stage, we were joined by some rail workers, who everyday use this route and method to return home.
+Train drivers happily waved as they passed us so honestly don’t fret too much.
+At one stage, we were joined by some rail workers, who every day use this route and method to return home.

 Tunnel up ahead!

-Just after 88km you will pass a junction that looks like somewhat like a small train station, aligned with green shacks.
+Just after 88 km, you will pass a junction that looks somewhat like a small train station, aligned with green shacks.
 Here you can stock up on water or snacks.

-Taken A LOT of breaks and photos along the way, when walking, we aimed to pass 1km every 20 minutes.
-Overall the hike took us 8 hours, arriving into Aguas Calientes just as the sun was setting.
+Taking a LOT of breaks and photos along the way, when walking, we aimed to pass 1 km every 20 minutes.
+Overall the hike took us 8 hours, arriving in Aguas Calientes just as the sun was setting.

 Beautiful views, adventure and sunshine